yashwanth170/-pokala_yashwanth_2_002769438/README.md

 This class diagram illustrates the structural components of the application, depicting the relationships and interactions between various classes and entities.
 It serves as a visual representation of the application's design and architecture.

-## Sequence Diagram

-[Insert Sequence Diagram Here]

-The sequence diagram provides a detailed view of the flow of interactions between different components and modules within the application.
-It outlines the sequence of actions and communications that occur during the execution of various tasks or processes.